hotoffthehamster/config-decorator/README.rst

   most important source is the value used.
 A setting value may come from the following sources, ordered from most important to least:

+  * A "forced" value set internally by the application.

-  * A value read from command line arguments.
+  * A "cliarg" value read from command line arguments.

-  * A value read from an environment variable.
+  * An "envvar" value read from an environment variable.

-  * A value read from a user-supplied dictionary (e.g., from an INI file loaded by |ConfigObj|_).
+  * A "config" value read from a user-supplied dictionary (e.g., from an INI file loaded by |ConfigObj|_).

-  * A default value (the return value of the decorated method used to define the setting).
+  * A default value (determined by decorated method used to define the setting).

 * Each setting value is: